9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 Get a near-instant home value estimate from HomeLight for free.
 Our tool analyzes the records of recently sold homes near you, your home’s last sale price, and other market trends to provide a preliminary range of value in under two minutes.

-Richard Stives is an experienced, top-selling Realtor® in El Paso, Texas.
-According to him, sellers want to know a property’s value so that they can be sure they’re not leaving money on the table, whereas buyers want to know they’re paying a fair price and that the home will appraise.
+Richard Stives, an experienced, top-selling Realtor® in El Paso, Texas, says sellers want to know a property’s value to be sure they’re not leaving money on the table.
+Meanwhile, buyers want to know they’re paying a fair price and that the home will appraise.

-If the home appraisal comes in lower than the offer, which happens only about 8% of the time, buyers “have to bring money to the table to bridge an appraisal shortfall,” explains Stives.
+If the home appraisal comes in lower than the offer, which is rare, buyers “have to bring money to the table to bridge an appraisal shortfall,” explains Stives.

 Here’s what to know and where to look to help ensure you make a sound real estate investment or get the best price when you sell your home.